vh13294/nestjs-signed-url/README.md

 ## Using Guard

-You can use @UseGuards(SignedUrlGuard) to verify the signed url in controller.
+You can use SignedUrlGuard to verify the signed url in controller.

 If the url has been tampered or when the expiration date is due, then a Forbidden exception will be thrown.